Ticket Information for Tourists

 - identity document of the Republic of Estonia (ID-card to purchase ID-ticket (provided that the residence of the student is recorded in the population register as the Republic of Estonia and is also included in EEIS database) or

-Money loaded onto your Smartcard will buy you a ticket in public transport vehicle upon validation of the card; you will get 1 hour ticket for 1,10 €, that will grant you access to public transport vehicle during one hour.
+Money loaded onto your Smartcard will buy you a ticket in public transport vehicle upon validation of the card; you will get 1 hour ticket for 1,50 €, which will grant you access to public transport vehicle during one hour.
 You must validate each entry.

 The total value of trips taken over the day, using hour tickets, will not exceed the value of one day ticket.